atomantic/dotfiles/README.md

 I will update your OSX machine with better system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.

+You don't need to install or configure anything upfront!
+This works with a brand-new machine from the factory.

 \\[^_^]/ - This started as Adam Eivy's OSX shell configuration dotfiles and setup so blame him if you don't like anything I do to your machine.

 When I finish with your machine, you will be able to look at your command-line like this: